Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

-Single-shot AOMS has primarily been observed in ferrimagnets with the requirement of two antiferromagnetically coupled sublattices with different relaxation timescales\cite{stanciu2007subpicosecond,ostler2012ultrafast}.
-These conditions are not met in ferromagnetic materials.
-However, there has been recent theoretical and experimental evidence of optically induced spin transfer (OISTR) in ferromagnetic alloys\cite{hofherr2020ultrafast,dewhurst2018laser} whereby incoming photons may excite electrons between spin minority bands of a heterogeneous material provided that the band structure satisfies necessary requirements.
+We observe a single, deterministic reversal for each exposure as opposed to multiple switches across $\sim$ms timescales.
+IFE and dichroism effects are ruled out, both due to the linearly-polarised exposure and the deterministic inversion functionality we observe.
+Helicity-dependent effects have a magnetic-field-like symmetry-breaking and so write a specific magnetisation direction, with no effect if the magnetisation is already in that direction - unlike our observed `toggling'.
+As such, it is likely that the microscopic process involves transient dynamics during the initial stages of excitation when the temperature gradient arising from asymmetric absorption is maximum i.e. as the system is approaching thermodynamic equilibrium.
+It is plausible that during initial exposure, the electron and spin temperatures at the ends of the nanomagnets rise rapidly, as observed in a number of AOMS studies\cite{ostler2012ultrafast}, leading to rapid demagnetisation.
+Magnetisation reversal may then proceed via transient spin currents, magnon generation and propagation or domain wall propagation along the absorption-induced temperature gradient.
+Another possibility is spin redistribution through dynamic changes in the spin bands.
+There has been recent theoretical and experimental evidence of optically induced spin transfer (OISTR) in ferromagnetic alloys\cite{hofherr2020ultrafast,dewhurst2018laser,willems2020optical} whereby incoming photons may excite electrons between spin minority bands of a heterogeneous material provided that the band structure satisfies necessary requirements.
 Specifically, there should be an available transition between two spin minority bands at the incident photon energy and no available transitions in the spin majority bands.
 These studies do not observe switching, yet single-pulse helicity-independent switching is observed in Co/Pt multilayers\cite{vomir2017single} which possess the necessary band structure\cite{uba1996optical}.
-The effect is strong in Ni\textsubscript{50}Fe\textsubscript{50}\cite{hofherr2020ultrafast}, more so than Py, but not present in Co.
+The phenomena is general to all multi-component magnetic media \cite{willems2020optical} and therefore strong in Ni\textsubscript{50}Fe\textsubscript{50}\cite{hofherr2020ultrafast}, more so than Ni\textsubscript{81}Fe\textsubscript{19}, but not present in Co.